 What to Do If Your Child Has an STD

-- Make sure your child goes to his follow-up appointments and takes the recommended medicines.
+- Make sure your child goes to all their follow-up appointments and takes the recommended medications.

-- Encourage your child to tell the doctor if his symptoms worsen or if new symptoms develop, even if they won't tell you.
+Encourage your child to tell the doctor if their symptoms worsen or if new symptoms develop, even if they won't tell you.

 - Offer your child emotional support.
-Reassure your child that having an STD does not make him a bad person.
-Also, your child may want to talk to a therapist about what he is going through.
+Reassure your child that having an STD does not make them a bad person.
+Also, your child may want to talk to a therapist about what they are going through.